sushil8383/netflix/README.md

 # netflix
-A list of top 6 N etflix Series of 2017
+A list of top 6 Netflix Series of 2017